MediaComem/comem-archioweb/README.md

       There must be at least one operation in the API which limits the permissions of authenticated users.

+- The API must provide at least one real-time update, for example using WebSockets.

 **Infrastructure**

 - The source code of your REST API must be in a repository on GitHub.